PacketPeer implementation using the ENet library.

 port is the port the server is listening on.
 The

-client_port is specified, the client will also listen to the given port, this is useful in some NAT traversal technique.
+client_port is specified, the client will also listen to the given port; this is useful for some NAT traversal techniques.

 Create server that listens to connections via